-- 1. The student may attend without federal financial aid in an effort to return to Good Standing on their own - 2.
-They may appeal for reinstatement of their federal financial aid.
+1. The student may attend without federal financial aid in an effort to return to Good Standing on their own.
+Student will be responsible for paying the bill out of pocket.

+2. Thee student may appeal for reinstatement of their federal financial aid.
 If approved they would be placed on Federal Aid Probation.
 Approval of appeals is not automatic and would be based on the student's academic plan as outlined in their appeal and the ability to return to "Good Standing" by the next semester or within a reasonable time-frame.
 If a student is not mathematically able to return to satisfactory progress within one semester, they must have an Academic Plan.
 Students on financial aid probation who do not meet SAP requirements or the requirements of their academic plan will become ineligible for federal financial aid.